Celebrate Summer at the 2018 Sunken Garden Poetry Festival

 Hill-Stead Museum’s renowned Sunken Garden Poetry Festival is a unique outdoor arts event located on the grounds of this National Historic Landmark in the heart of Farmington.
 The community cherishes this series of readings and music concerts in the informal outdoor setting of the Hill-Stead estate.
 Visitors can come early to tour the museum’s world-class Impressionist art collection, walk the trails, or attend the prelude conversations with headlining poets.
 Picnics are welcome and food and wine can be purchased from festival vendors.
 Guests bring their own chairs and blankets and relax among the flower beds in the historic Sunken Garden, surrounded by eight foot stone walls and the sounds of nature.

-Season Pass $65; Individual tickets $15 online, $20 at the gate; Children under 18 FREE, Parking FREE
+Individual tickets $15 online, $20 at the gate; Children under 18 FREE, Parking FREE

-For all poetry events, see our Calendar.
+For additional poetry events, see our Calendar.

 Irish Poetry & Music: Eamon Grennan

 with David McLoghlin

 Music by Daymark and Irish dancing by Scoil Rince Luimni

 - Poetry Writing Workshop.
 David McLoghlin will be offering a poetry writing workshop on Sunday, May 27 at 12 pm.
 REGISTER HERE

 Eamon Grennan is the author of more than 10 collections of poetry, including There Now (2016), Out of Sight: New and Selected Poems (2010), Matter of Fact (2008), The Quick of It (2005), Still Life with Waterfall (2002), and Relations: New and Selected Poems (1998).
 Grennan was the Dexter M. Ferry Jr. Professor of English at Vassar College until his retirement in 2004.